 10 reasons why you may need a digital channel strategy?

-1 You're directionless
+1. You're directionless

-I find that companies without a digital strategy (and many that do) don't have clear strategic goals for what they want to achieve online in terms of gaining new customers or building deeper relationships with existing ones.
+I find that companies without a digital strategy (and many that do) don't have a clear strategic goal for what they want to achieve online in terms of gaining new customers or building deeper relationships with existing ones.

-3 Existing and start-up competitors will gain market share
+3. Existing and start-up competitors will gain market share

 4. You don't have a powerful online value proposition